1. Home

 Gameplay

 An exposed card on one tableau may be moved to another pile in the tableau at any time, as long as it is done in rank order.
-For this purposes, an Ace is higher than a King and lower than a 2.
+For these purposes, an Ace is higher than a King and lower than a 2.
 Note: This means the tableau piles can cycle around, e.g.: Q-K-A-2-3.

 If an empty space is created in the tableau, it is not filled.

 An exposed card in the upper tableau may be moved to one of the foundation piles at any time, as long as it is done in rank order and the cards are the same suit.
-Example: If the Ace of clubs is one of the foundation cards, the 2 of clubs may be moved from the upper tableau to that foundation.
+Example: If the Ace of Clubs is one of the foundation cards, the 2 of Clubs may be moved from the upper tableau to that foundation.

-An exposed card in the lower tableau may only be moved to the foundation pile immediately above it, and only if it is in rank order and the cards are the same suit.
+An exposed card in the lower tableau may only be moved to the foundation pile immediately above it, and only if it is in rank order and the cards are of the same suit.

 Once a card is played to a foundation, it cannot be removed.

 In the foundations, an Ace and a King can never be played on each other.
-The two foundations which started with an Ace must be built in this order: A-2-3-4-5-6-7-8-9-10-J-Q-K. The two foundations which started with a King must be built in this order: K-Q-J-10-9-8-7-6-5-4-3-2-A.
+The two foundations that started with an Ace must be built in this order: A-2-3-4-5-6-7-8-9-10-J-Q-K. The two foundations that started with a King must be built in this order: K-Q-J-10-9-8-7-6-5-4-3-2-A.

 Strategy